The Five Flavors of Food in Traditional Chinese Medicine

 The five flavors of food – salty, sweet, sour, spicy, bitter – hold significant meaning and therapeutic value in Traditional Chinese medicine (TCM).
 In TCM, food not only nourishes but also has the power to heal the body.
 Both foods and medicinal herbs can be classified to the five flavors, which are considered to be one of the the oldest systems of food classification.

-The five flavors in TCM do not always directly relate to the Western concept of flavor.
+The five flavors in Chinese medicine do not always directly relate to the Western concept of flavor.
 The TCM descriptions of flavor also include the effects the food can have on the body beyond just the taste.

 The salty flavor has a yin nourishing, cooling, and moistening effect on the body.
 It supports the vitality of the kidney system, promoting urination and bowel movements.
 This flavor also dissolves congestion and softens hard nodules or phlegm.